 Realistic timeline is 4 to 9 months for noticeable lead volume from a new domain, 2 to 4 months for an established domain with existing authority.
 Anyone promising results in 30 days is either misrepresenting the work or running a black hat play that will get you penalized.

-Should I pay for SEO month to month or sign a yearly contract?
+Should I pay month to month or sign a yearly engagement?

 Six months is the right minimum commitment.
 SEO compounds, and three months is not enough time for foundational work to produce results.
 Twelve months is reasonable only if there is a clean exit clause after month six tied to specific KPIs.

-Is local SEO and law firm SEO the same thing?
+Is local SEO the same thing as law firm SEO?

 Local SEO is a subset of law firm SEO.
-For most firms, local (Google Business Profile, citations, map pack rankings) is the highest ROI channel and should be the first dollar spent.
+For most firms, local (Google Business Profile, citations, map pack rankings) is the highest ROI channel and should be the first work funded.
 Broader law firm SEO adds content marketing, link building, and AI search optimization on top.

 Do I need to pay extra for AI search optimization?

-In 2026, no. AI search optimization should be included in any Tier 2 or higher engagement.
-If an agency is charging it as a separate line item on top of standard SEO, they are double dipping or padding the proposal.
+In 2026, no. AI search optimization should be included in any credible engagement at the specialist level or above.
+If an agency is charging it as a separate line item on top of standard SEO, they are either double dipping or padding the proposal.

 What is the cheapest way to start ranking my law firm?

-If your budget is under $2,000 a month, focus exclusively on Google Business Profile optimization, NAP citations, and review acquisition.
-Skip blog content, skip link building.
-Get the local fundamentals in place first, then expand.
+If your budget is small, focus exclusively on Google Business Profile optimization, NAP citations, and review acquisition.
+Skip blog content, skip link building, get the local fundamentals in place first, then expand.
 Our free SEO audit checklist walks through the same prioritization order.

 Why does YMYL content cost more to produce?